top of page

 The Incredible Hulk Season 1

-On the run, David Banner wanders state to state cursed that everyone he meets will soon be targeted by a killer.
-Also he turns into a rage monster.
-Formulaic but consistent, anchored by Bixby's strong performance.
-Could use more Ferrigno.
+On the run, David Banner wanders state to state cursed that everyone he meets will be targeted by a killer of some sort.
+Also, he turns into a green monster.
+It's formulaic but consistent, anchored by Bill Bixby's strong performance.
+It could use more Lou Ferrigno though.

 Premiere: Mar 10, 1978